RIAPS/riaps.github.io/tutorials/logging.md

   - rotating_file_sink ```(_mt or _st)```
   - daily_file_sink_st ```(_mt or _st)```

-> Note: single threaded (```_st```) or thread safe multi-threaded (```_mt```) loggers.
+> Note: Utilize either single threaded (```_st```) or thread safe multi-threaded (```_mt```) loggers.
 For a full list of loggers, see [Supported Sinks](https://github.com/guangie88/spdlog_setup#supported-sinks)

 A logger section should be available for each component with the name indicating the actor name and the component instance.
-This allows flexibility for the developer to direct and format the output of each component individually.
+This allows flexibility for the developer to direct and format the output of each component instance individually.

-The pattern section defines the expected format of the logging message, in addition to the message logged by the component in the code.
-The pattern flags are available at https://github.com/gabime/spdlog/wiki/3.-Custom-formatting.
+The pattern section defines the expected format of the logging message, any identifying text, and the message logged by the component in the code.
+The pattern flag options are listed in a [spdlog custom formatting tutorial](https://github.com/gabime/spdlog/wiki/3.-Custom-formatting).

-Using the [example WeatherMonitor application](https://github.com/RIAPS/riaps-apps/tree/master/apps-vu/WeatherMonitor/Python), a **riaps-log.conf** is as follows:
+Using the example [WeatherMonitor application](https://github.com/RIAPS/riaps-apps/tree/master/apps-vu/WeatherMonitor/Python), an example  **riaps-log.conf** is as follows, showing custom patterns for each component being sent to the console for display:

 ```
 #